influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/_index.md

 Flux introduces important new concepts you should understand going in.

 ### Buckets
-Flux is designed around querying data from InfluxDB v2.0 which will change the way data is stored by introducing "buckets."
+Flux introduces "buckets," a new data storage concept for InfluxDB.
 A **bucket** is a named location where data is stored that has a retention policy.
 It's similar to an InfluxDB v1.x "database," but is a combination of both a database and a retention policy.
-When using multiple retention policies, each gets its own bucket.
+When using multiple retention policies, each is its own bucket.

 Flux's `from()` function, which defines an InfluxDB data source, requires a `bucket` parameter.
-With InfluxDB v1.x, the following bucket naming convention combines the database name and the retention policy into a single bucket name:
+With using Flux with InfluxDB v1.x, use the following bucket naming convention which combines the database name and retention policy into a single bucket name:

 _**InfluxDB v1.x bucket naming convention**_
 ```js